 Authentication validates a client’s connection to the API.
 To preserve stateless transfer, each call to a REST API must be individually authenticated, even if the client has connected previously.
 Authentication is typically done with credentials included in the request body in the form of a unique access code that the server validates.

 With regard to developer experience, the authentication process, while necessary, should not impede developers.
-Good APIs make it simple to acquire access credentials and connect safely.
-Some may require users to register with the service and state their intentions with the API.
+Good API design makes it simple to acquire access credentials and connect safely.
+Some integrations may require users to register with the service and state their intentions with the API.